 Simulations

-This library supports two types of simulations, MD and energy minimizations, with two types of backends, JAX-MD and ASE.
-Simulations are handled with simulation engine classes, which are implementations of the abstract base class SimulationEngine.
-One can either use our two implemented engines (JaxMDSimulationEngine and ASESimulationEngine), or implemented custom ones.
+MD and energy minimization: Simulations are handled with simulation engine classes, which are implementations of the abstract base class SimulationEngine.
+One can either use our two implemented engines (JaxMDSimulationEngine and ASESimulationEngine), or implement custom ones.
 Each engine comes with its own pydantic config that inherits from SimulationConfig.

-Important note on units: The system of units for the inputs and outputs of all simulation types is the ASE unit system.
+On units: The system of units for the inputs and outputs of all simulation types is the ASE unit system.

-Important note on logging: There is a subtle difference in which steps the JAX-MD and ASE backends log.
+On logging: There is a subtle difference in which steps the JAX-MD and ASE backends log.
 While both engines run for n steps, JAX-MD logs N snapshots, the first of which corresponds to the initial (zero-th) state and the last snapshot corresponds to the N-1-th logging step.
 In contrast, ASE logs N+1 snapshots, the first of which corresponds to the initial (zero-th) state and the last snapshot corresponds to the N-th logging step.

 Simulations with JAX-MD